JavaScript is disabled in your browser. Some website features may not function properly.

 SFSP Review Process for New Applicants

-The steps below outline the application process for new organizations.
-Review times for applications depend on how frequently and accurately the organization provides requested information to TDA.
+The steps below outline the process for new applicants.
+Review times for applications depend on how frequently and accurately the organization provides the requested information to TDA.

-New organizations must demonstrate that they meet the following performance standards for viability, capability, and accountability, also known as VCA.
+New applicants must demonstrate that they meet the following performance standards for viability, capability, and accountability, also known as VCA.

 • Financial Viability (V) The organization has the financial resources to meet all Program requirements.